 Maintaining Your Sobriety

 Maintaining sobriety is not easy.
 It requires a lot of hard work and dedication, but it also requires the right environment for successful sobriety.
 When you’re in early recovery, it can be a struggle to maintain sobriety if you head straight back to the life you had before recovery.

 This is where sober living houses come in.
 A sober living house is a great place for clients to begin their sober recovery process after they get out of rehab.

 Having completed a stay in a rehabilitation center is an achievement.
 While there is reason to be proud, it is also the most difficult part of recovery.
-Transitioning from rehab to home can also be one of most difficult parts of the journey, because it means going back to familiar temptations.
+Transitioning from rehab to home can also be one of the most difficult parts of the journey because it means going back to familiar temptations.

 A Safe Rehab Environment

 During rehabilitation, patients are surrounded by people who share similar goals for sobriety.
 There are people to talk to, and support is always available.
 There are very few responsibilities so that clients can focus on their goal of being sober.
 A rehab environment fosters a completely sober life by surrounding clients with everything they need and protecting them from temptation and triggers.

 However, this is not the case in the real world.
 Once treatment ends, it can be difficult to be out on your own without the support you’ve become accustomed to.

 By entering a sober living home, you can continue to be in an environment that promotes sober living.
 Since everyone that is there is there for the same reason, everyone shares the same goal of sobriety.
 This allows you to build a support system out in the “real world” just like you did when you were in treatment.